 Life is rich and there are so many ways to reveal our her-story.
 Some questions you might want to ask yourself:

 How do you like to write about your life?
+Who will read your memories?
+Are you ready to share with just yourself of with family?
+Or how about with the world?
 Share your thoughts in the comments below.